 The paid issue queue can be used for small feature requests and improvements (typically 5 days work or less).
 Features should be described in detail on the issue tracker with references to appropriate supporting documentation.
 We create a development site to demonstrate new features.
 This site will also be used for the client to test and approve the work.

 Issues are considered resolved when signed off by the client after testing on the site which was set up to work on the issue.
 At this point the client can also test the issue by running the upgraded code on their own development site.

 The Paid Issue Queue does not include deploying the issue to the client website.
 However, the client has a period of 60 days after the release of the version of CiviCRM in which their issue is resolved to deploy the issue onto their production site to ensure that it meets their requirements.

 All work done via the Paid Issue Queue includes adding or extending automated tests whenever applicable to prevent future regressions.

 What about 'unpaid' issues?

 In an ideal world, we would resolve all issues reported to us on the issue queue.
-In reality, we do not have the resouces to do this, and so have to prioitize the most important issues.
+In reality, we do not have the resources to do this, and so have to prioritize the most important issues.
 We do this as follows.
 Highest priority are major security issues and issues that result in data loss.
-These will always be fixed free of charged as soon as possible after they are reported, and take priority over all other issues.
-All other issues are prioritised by the core team according to the impact they have on a site, and the number of sites affected by the issue.
+These will always be fixed free of charge as soon as possible after they are reported, and take priority over all other issues.
+All other issues are prioritised by the Core Team according to the impact they have on a site, and the number of sites affected by the issue.
 We fix as many issues as we can in each upcoming release of CiviCRM.
 Issues that we would like to fix, but do not have the resources to fix are assigned to a future version of CiviCRM.
 The paid issue queue provides a mechanism for people with the resources to do so to get issues that are important to them fixed sooner.